cBournhonesque/lightyear/examples/spaceships/README.md

 so on the B client, at the start of tick 13, the ActionState component for remote player A's predicted entity will be set to fire=true, but because B is simulating in the future compared to the server, there will not yet be a server update with a replicated bullet spawn message.

+### With prespawning
 at B's tick 13 we can spawn the predicted bullet on behalf of A, based on their ActionState.
 In theory this should not require any rollbacks when the server also spawns the bullet on the server's tick 13, and replicates it to B, which will receive it around B's tick 16 - check history, decide no rollback needed.

+### Without prespawning
 alternatively if we don't spawn the bullet based on the actionstate, around when B simulates tick 16 it will receive server updates for the bullet spawn that happened on tick 13.
 B will then have to rollback to 13, spawn the bullet, fast-forward back to 16.
 The bullet will appear to spawn 3-ticks ahead of where it was fired from.

+### Issues

+Tracking and merging predicted with server-replicated entities already works when it's your own bullet, because you will always have spawned the predicted entity with `PreSpawnedPlayerObject` BEFORE the server spawns and replicates the bullet to you.

 ## ----